 Pinterest users experiment with different keywords to find what they are looking for.
 We want to make sure that when they search for a specific topic or product, they find YOU.

-Steph is the educator and administrator here at SPM, and today she’s here to talk about searching for the right keywords to target on Pinterest in order to be found in search.
+Steph is the Project and Content Manager here at SPM, and today she’s here to talk about searching for the right keywords to target on Pinterest in order to be found in search.
 In today’s podcast episode, we also talk about the shifts and changes in keywords that is happening in 2020 (the craziest year ever).

 It just so happens that this is the topic we are discussing this month in The Simple Pin Collective.
 We’ve compiled 18 pages of keywords that cover almost every single niche.
 We’re taking a deep dive into how exactly to execute your keyword research.
 Don’t miss your opportunity to tap into the knowledge and expertise that’s available in the Collective.